 When will final admissions and scholarship aid decisions be announced?

-We will email you with an admissions decision in late March.
 If you applied for financial aid, that same message will include news of any potential scholarship offer we’re able to make.

 Will you have a wait-list?